zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/goldengate-hub/goldengate-hub.md

 5. Enter the username and password (labeled credential) from the out copied from the ogg-credentials.json file from above.
 Click __Sign In__

-6. Click on the top left "Hamburguer" menu
+6. Click on the top left "Navigation" menu

 ![Screenshot of Oracle GoldenGate Services Manager](./images/ogg-hamburger.png " ")